 10. Je n’ai rien à ______ avec cela.

 ANSWER: Je n’ai rien à voir avec cela.

 VOIR is another useful but irregular verb to learn.
-It has its peculiarities but you can learn it easily.
+It has its peculiarities in the VOIR conjugation, but you can learn it easily.
 You might by now be starting to recognise the different patterns that the different tenses bring, and that usually only parts of each form will actually change.
 Understand the pattern and then think about how the verb you’re learning modifies what you know.